 Total children to be reached in 2014: 81,032

-- 4,889 children under 5 with SAM admitted to therapeutic care treated
+- 4,889 children under 5 with SAM admitted to therapeutic feeding programme

-- 76,143 children under 5 access micronutrient supplements
+- 60,914 children under 5 receive micronutrient supplements

 - 27,000 women and children under 5 receive insecticide treated bed nets

-- 245 street children will benefit from a social services package
+- 154 street children benefit from a social services package

 HIV and AIDS

-- 500 adolescents and youth (mainly out of school) from refugee populations benefit of life skills training and HIV prevention messages
+- 500 out-of-school adolescents and youth from refugee populations benefit from life skills training and HIV prevention messages

 In response to the chronic cycles of drought and malnutrition in Djibouti, stronger links must be forged between long-term development programming and emergency response to mitigate the impacts on children and build the resilience of affected communities.
 Emergency response should also address the chronic malnutrition issues that exist in specific areas.
-In 2014, UNICEF will link the humanitarian response to the Horn of Africa drought with long-term development approaches through disaster risk reduction initiatives.
+Through the remainder of 2014, UNICEF will continue to link the humanitarian response to the Horn of Africa drought with long-term development approaches through disaster risk reduction initiatives.
 This will include streamlining enhanced preparedness for rapid response in all sectors, and emphasizing education and health.
 UNICEF will also continue to play a key role in improving the coordination of the water, sanitation and hygiene (WASH) and nutrition clusters and identifying the needs and priorities of the most vulnerable populations in rural areas and suburban parts of Djibouti City.
-UNICEF will continue to support the basic education of refugee children in camps by constructing additional classrooms, providing furniture and teaching materials to 4000 children and providing pedagogical in-service training to 60 teachers.
-UNICEF also plans to support the development of secondary education services for refugees.
-In partnership with Caritas Djibouti, UNICEF will provide 245 children, primarily from urban refugee families, with a package of services, including access to non-formal education, feeding, health, leisure, sensitization on drug prevention, birth registration, vocational training, etc. Twenty-nine community-based child protection networks, including community leaders from refugee camps, will benefit from training on child protection, gender-based violence and disaster risk reduction, to strengthen their abilities to protect and reduce the vulnerability of children and women.
+Taking into consideration the increasing number of migrant children, UNICEF has joined the task force on mixed migration in partnership with UNHCR and IOM, and will push for its revitalisation.
+UNICEF will also continue to support the basic and secondary education of refugee children, along with basic school education services for street and vulnerable children.
+In partnership with Caritas Djibouti, UNICEF will continue to provide children, primarily from urban refugee families, with a package of services including access to non-formal education, feeding, health, leisure, sensitization on drug prevention, birth registration, vocational training, etc. Community leaders (men, women and youth) from refugee camps, will be integrated in the community-based child protection network and benefit from training on child protection, gender-based violence and disaster risk reduction, to strengthen their abilities to protect and reduce the vulnerability of children and women.
 This training will also be an opportunity to engage communities in preparedness activities.
-UNICEF will also partner with non-governmental organizations working with refugee populations, primarily in camps, to provide HIV/AIDS prevention activities to benefit 500 adolescents and youth, using a life skills approach.
+UNICEF has also identified a partner non-governmental organization working with refugee populations, and will support HIV/AIDS prevention activities to benefit 500 adolescents and youth, using a life skills approach.

-In line with Djibouti’s inter-agency 2014 Strategic Response Plan, UNICEF is requesting US$5 million to meet the humanitarian needs of children in 2014.
-Without additional funding, UNICEF will be unable to support the continuation of key nutrition interventions, including the provision of therapeutic food and other nutritional supplements for the affected population, and the provision of major WASH activities that facilitate access to potable water and sanitation facilities in rural and in suburban areas.
-Lack of funding would also undermine the ongoing provision of basic formal and non-formal education services, opportunities for accessing secondary education, capacity building efforts for child protection and HIV prevention work for refugee adolescents and youth.
+In line with Djibouti’s inter-agency 2014 Strategic Response Plan, UNICEF appealed for US$5 million to meet the humanitarian needs of children in 2014.
+As of 30 June 2014, a total of US$3,086,914 (62 per cent) was available against the appeal, including funds carried over from 2013.
+UNICEF is seeking additional humanitarian funds to support the continuation of key nutrition interventions, including the provision of therapeutic food and other nutritional supplements for the affected population, and the provision of major WASH activities that facilitate access to potable water and sanitation facilities in rural and in suburban areas.
+Additional funding would also support the ongoing provision of basic formal and non-formal education services, opportunities for accessing secondary education, capacity building efforts for child protection and HIV prevention work for refugee adolescents and youth